 Figure 3 shows the same distribution for the eight senatorial districts comprising Puerto Rico.
 These are: Bayamón, Carolina, Arecibo, Mayagüez, Ponce, San Juan, Humacao, and Guayama.
-Senatorial districts have approximately the same total population and each of them is composed of a number of municipalities, with the exception of San Juan that is composed only of one municipality.
-Notice that the rejection rate and the number of applicants are larger for the Mayagüez district, which is the western district where our campus is located.
+It should be noted that each senatorial district has the same population and each of them is composed of a number of municipalities, with the exception of San Juan that is composed only of one municipality.